 Types of Financial Aid

 Both college grants and scholarships are forms of financial aid that students are not required to pay back.
-Both may require that a student maintain a certain GPA to receive the financial support each year (if the aid is renewable), and may require an annual application.
+Both may require that a student maintain a certain GPA to receive the money each year (if the aid is renewable), and may require an annual application.

-The Peter N. Thomson Family Foundation - University College of the Cayman Islands Scholarship programme is designed to support Caymanians with tertiary education.
-The scholarship will be awarded to qualifying Caymanians to pursue their Associate or Bachelor studies at UCCI.
+The Peter N. Thomson Family Foundation - University College of the Cayman Islands Scholarship programme is designed to support Caymanians pursuing tertiary education.
+The scholarship will be awarded to qualifying Caymanians working on associate or bachelor studies at UCCI.

 The UCCI CISCO Netacad Scholarship aims to support the development of residents of the Cayman Islands.
-The scholarship focuses on providing financial support to NEW IT Academy students interested in CISCO courses, who are driven to improve the Cayman Islands.
+The scholarship focuses on providing financial support for students pursuing studies in new IT Academy students interested in CISCO courses, who are driven to improve the Cayman Islands.

 The RBC Scholarship programme provides up to $2,500 per year (renewable) to cover tuition, fees, books and supplies.
 Open to new Caymanian students looking to pursue an associate degree or a TVET certificate programme at UCCI.
 A minimum GPA of 2.5 is required.